bloominstituteoftechnology/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+The DOM is the document object model.
+I like to think of it as a tree with many branches.
+It is a bridge between the HTML and what is rendered on the site.

 2. What is an event?

+Events are user interactions with the site via clicks, scrolls, mouseovers, etc like that.
+They are accessed through javascript by eventListeners

 3. What is an event listener?

+Event Listeners are pieces of javascript code that get invoked when an action takes place on the DOM.

 4. Why would we convert a NodeList into an Array?

+We convert nodelists into an array to access the built in methods arrays have such as .forEach

 5. What is a component?

+Components are reusable pieces of code that includes HTML,CSS, and javascript.

 ### Git Set up